juanlucasl/is-lm-model/README.md

 ### `npm run build:electron:linux`

-Cleans the project directory, builds the React app, and packages it into a Linux executable using Electron Builder.
+Cleans the build directory, builds the app, and packages it into a Linux executable using Electron Builder.

 ### `npm run build:electron:win`

-Cleans the project directory, builds the React app, and packages it into a Windows executable using Electron Builder.
+Cleans the build directory, builds the app, and packages it into a Windows executable using Electron Builder.

 ### `npm run build:electron:mac`

-Cleans the project directory, builds the React app, and packages it into a macOS executable using Electron Builder.
+Cleans the build directory, builds the app, and packages it into a macOS executable using Electron Builder.

 ### `npm run prettier:fix`